 If you are consistently not meeting a number, you might consider redefining what "health" is for that particular topic.
 For example, is attending 4 networking meetings or events a month realistic?
 Would reducing certain activities allow you some additional free time with family and reduce stress?
 Would increasing certain activities increase my visibility online, chances of getting more interviews or growing my network at rate I need at the moment?

-An additional section I'd add to your check list is related to quality of life at work.
+An additional section I'd add to your checklist is related to quality of life at work.
 I feel often - especially when someone is in active job search - that one's quality of life at work can get deprioritized in favor of more focus on job search or performance.
 It's important to maintain a high quality of life in all areas so that you can perform at your best and enjoy your life and work abroad.

 Some suggested questions include: